 Providing quality and safe fire and emergency services requires a well-trained force.
-Training and education of department personnel are critical functions for the Key Largo Volunteer Fire and Rescue Department.
+Training and education of personnel are critical functions for KLVFRD.
 Without quality, comprehensive training programs, emergency outcomes are compromised and departmental personnel are at risk.

 "One of the most important jobs in any department is the thorough training of personnel.
-The personnel have the right to demand good training and the department has the obligation to provide it.14"
+The personnel have the right to demand good training and the department has the obligation to provide it.16"